Waziup/WaziCloud/cli/cli_spec.md

 WAZIUP CLI
 ==========

 This document describes the command line interface for WAZIUP.
+The command line is named "waziup".
+It is used by the end users and developers to interact with the WAZIUP platform.
-There are the top level commands:
+Here are the top level commands:

 - auth
 - apps